AI-generated

 History

-1. Municipality of Pililla filed a complaint for collection of taxes and fees against Philippine Petroleum Corporation in the Regional Trial Court of Tanay, Rizal (Branch 80), docketed as Civil Case No. 057-T, on April 4, 1986.
+1. April 4, 1986: Respondent Municipality filed a complaint for collection of taxes and fees against PPC in the Regional Trial Court (Civil Case No. 057-T).

-2. Pre-trial conference was held on August 24, 1988, where the parties stipulated to submit the case for decision based on documentary evidence.
+2. August 24, 1988: After PPC filed its answer, a pre-trial conference was held; the parties agreed to submit the case for decision based on documentary evidence.

-3. Regional Trial Court rendered a decision on March 17, 1989, upholding the validity of the tax ordinances and directing PPC to pay business taxes, storage permit fees, mayor's permit fees, and sanitary inspection fees.
+3. March 17, 1989: The RTC rendered a decision in favor of the municipality, ordering PPC to pay business taxes, storage permit fees, mayor's permit fees, and sanitary inspection fees.

-5. PPC filed a petition for certiorari with the Supreme Court; the Court resolved to give due course to the petition and required simultaneous memoranda on June 21, 1990.
+5. PPC filed a petition for certiorari with the Supreme Court.

 Facts